Erik Steimle Appointed to the National Hydropower Association Board of Directors

 • The Oregonian

-Oregon’s mandate for 100% clean electricity by 2040 will be reenergized next year when construction begins on a crucial piece of the evolving power grid: A 300-acre “battery” 11 miles north of Klamath Falls.
+A 300-acre “battery” 11 miles north of Klamath Falls will play a crucial piece of the region's evolving power grid.
 A $1 billion project in which two 60-acre reservoirs will confront the threat of drought and power outages in the West.